andylovecloud/How-to-Create-a-GitHub-Portfolio/README.md

 ## How to Build Your GitHub Profile Like a Pro?

-If you want to make the impresss porfolio like mine as below.
-Follow these simple steps:
+Do you want to make the impresss porfolio like mine?

 <hr>
 <img width="1258" alt="Screenshot 2025-01-29 at 10 23 35" src="https://github.com/user-attachments/assets/7d1019a1-6729-473a-95d9-6b7e9ad6c981" />
 <hr>

+Follow these below simple steps:

 **Step 01**: